Jeffrey Epstein: Bear Stearns (1976–1981)

-Financial consulting
+Financial troubleshooter (1981–1987)

 In August 1981, Epstein founded his own consulting firm, Intercontinental Assets Group Inc. (IAG), which assisted clients in recovering stolen money from fraudulent brokers and lawyers.
 Epstein described his work at this time as being a high-level bounty hunter.
 He told friends that he worked sometimes as a consultant for governments and the very wealthy to recover embezzled funds, while at other times he worked for clients who had embezzled funds.
 Spanish actress and heiress Ana Obregón was one such wealthy client, whom Epstein helped in 1982 to recover her father's millions in lost investments, which had disappeared when Drysdale Government Securities collapsed because of fraud.

+In the mid-1980s, Epstein traveled multiple times between the United States, Europe, and the Middle East.
+While in London, Epstein met Steven Hoffenberg.
+They had been introduced through Douglas Leese, a defense contractor, and John Mitchell, the former US attorney general.
+An anonymous source met with Epstein and Leese as early as 1981.
 Epstein also stated to some people at the time that he was an intelligence agent.
+Epstein associate Hoffenberg in 2020 alleged that Epstein was recruited in the 1980s by Leese to work for British intelligence, and that Hoffenberg introduced Epstein to Robert Maxwell.

 During the 1980s, Epstein possessed an Austrian passport that had his photo, but with a false name.
-The passport showed his place of residence in Saudi Arabia.
-In 2017 "a former senior White House official" reported that Alexander Acosta, the U.S. Attorney for the Southern District of Florida who had handled Epstein's criminal case in 2008, had stated to Trump transition interviewers, that "I was told Epstein 'belonged to intelligence' and to 'leave it alone", and that Epstein was "above his pay grade".
+The passport showed his place of residence as Saudi Arabia.
+In 2017, "a former senior White House official" reported that Alexander Acosta, the US Attorney for the Southern District of Florida who had handled Epstein's criminal case at the end of the George W. Bush administration, had stated to interviewers of President Donald Trump's first transition team: "I was told Epstein 'belonged to intelligence' and to 'leave it alone, and that Epstein was "above his pay grade."

-During this period, one of Epstein's clients was the Saudi Arabian businessman Adnan Khashoggi, who was the middleman in transferring American weapons from Israel to Iran, as part of the Iran–Contra affair in the 1980s.
+During this period, one of Epstein's clients was the Saudi Arabian businessman Adnan Khashoggi, who was the middleman in transferring American weapons from Israel to Iran as part of the Iran–Contra affair in the 1980s.
+Khashoggi had been introduced to him by Leese.
 Khashoggi was one of several defense contractors that he knew.
-In the mid-1980s, Epstein traveled multiple times between the United States, Europe, and Southwest Asia.
-While in London, Epstein met Steven Hoffenberg.
-They had been introduced through Douglas Leese, a defense contractor, and John Mitchell, the former U.S. Attorney General.